AnthonyGamon/06-Server-Side-APIs/README.md

 The UV index will change colors depending on the quality.

+Here is a live link to my page : https://anthonygamon.github.io/06-Server-Side-APIs/.

 ------------
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.